23 Top SaaS Startups 2023

 1. What is a SaaS startup?

-A software-as-a-service (SaaS) startup is a company that provides software over the internet.
+A software-as-a-service (SaaS) startup is a company that provides software solutions over the internet.
 Instead of buying and installing software on your computer, you access it, usually through a web browser, from the provider's servers.

 2. Who funds SaaS startups?